ngreifer/lmw/README.md

     #>
     #> Residual standard error: 6948 on 604 degrees of freedom

-`lmw` also interfaces with the `MatchIt` and `WeightIt` packages to implement these diagnostics for regression in a matched or weighted sample.
+In addition, `lmw` can be used with multi-category treatments, two-stage least squares estimation of instrumental variable models, and double-robust estimators by interfacing with the `MatchIt` and `WeightIt` packages to implement these diagnostics for regression in a matched or weighted sample.